 I had definitely pushed myself to run the whole last length, and I was feeling a bit sick to my stomach from that.
 I was quite happy to see a Gatorade station set up just after the finish line and quickly drank a cup, which seemed to settle my stomach quickly.
 I went towards the food tent for participants to see what kind of snacks they had.
 I got half a banana, a cookie, and a small carton of chocolate milk.
 They also had cheese buns, which I had turned down, and some coffee and water.
 I made the rookie mistake of not eating breakfast beforehand (probably largely why I wasn’t feeling as good) so this quickly hit the spot.

 I was able to locate Ian a short time after getting my snack and we took some time to walk around a little bit.
 We then started the trek back towards the car, and that was a great time to cool off.
-By the time we got to the car I had stretched my legs back out, and was feeling energized again.
+By the time we got to the car I had stretched my legs out and was feeling energized again.

 If you haven’t run in Saskatchewan Marathon before, I highly recommend that you do!
 It was a great first experience and the environment around it was so positive.